InstaRoomie/Roomie/README.md

 If you would like to submit a pull request, please make an effort to follow the guide in [CONTRIBUTING.md](CONTRIBUTING.md).

-Thanks for checking our app!
+Thanks for checking our app out!

 – InstaRoomie Dev Team (Bobby, Daniel, Danny, & Ethaniel)